alair-aurea/ansible-scripts/README.md

 powershell.exe -ExecutionPolicy ByPass -File $file
 ```

+continue and take note of the Thumbprint as it is going to be used later for more secure way to communicate.
 After this step ansible can connect to windows machine with not secure `basic` configuration.
 Example of inventory file can be seen below.

 ### Example inventory file for `basic` winrm connection